6 Tips for Micro Torch Soldering and Other Jewelry Making from Kate Richbourg

 Extra and special is right!
 I learn so much just from the tips in a craft or jewelry-making book, sometimes it feels like the rest of the book is a free bonus.
-Here are six jewelry-making tips that popped out at me when I recently consulted Kate Richbourg’s five-star-rated, best-selling book Simple Soldering for some advice about micro torch soldering.
+Here are six micro torch soldering and other jewelry-making tips that popped out at me when I recently consulted Kate Richbourg’s five-star-rated, best-selling book Simple Soldering for some advice.

 - When you’re soldering two domed pieces together to form a lentil bead shape–or soldering any pieces that will create a hollow shape with no openings–punch or drill a hole or other design into one of the pieces to create a vent.
 You must allow heat to escape during soldering, or the pieces will pop apart from the heat.
 I’ve heard people who experience this say the pieces “explode;” you definitely don’t want that!

 - Did you know that when you’re sanding and cleaning up metal, a brass brush works fine when wet but metal needs to be completely dry before using Pro Polish pads?
 I had no idea, but Kate says so!

 - Ever get your bezel soldered together, ready to solder onto your back plate, only to find that it’s a smidge too small to fit around your stone?
 You can size the bezel up slightly, just like you would a ring.
 Slide the bezel onto a ring mandrel (or a bezel mandrel, if you have one) and tap it with a plastic mallet.
 Check your progress every few taps; bezel wire is thin and will stretch faster than you might think.
 You don’t want to make it too large or you’ll have to cut it open and start over.